 Brett is now in Floweton; she's just got her cast off on her arm and gets the job as a full-time EMT at the local fire station.
 But there's an issue: being in a small town, she knows someone from her past who is married to one of the firefighters.
 The Chaplain offers her a solution of not working but working as the Chaplain's wife, who does work.
 I'm not seeing this last too long, as she will miss Chicago.

-With Brett gone, Foster gets a floater like Mr. Rogers meets Clark Kent.
+Foster gets a floater like Mr. Rogers and Clark Kent with Brett gone.
 Mouch sees the guy's photo in a magazine.

-Near the end of the episode, Boden gets everyone from the firehouse outside, where he has an honorary memorial for Otis.
-He even translated what Otis said to Cruz just before he died.
-As soon as Cruz kneels in front of the statue, everyone from Casey and Severide do the same while holding each other's backs.
+Near the end of the episode, Boden brings everyone from the firehouse outside, where he has an honorary memorial for Otis.
+He even translated what Otis said to Cruz just before his death.
+As Cruz kneels in front of the statue, everyone from Casey and Severide does the same while holding each other's backs.

 You can catch Chicago Fire on Wednesdays at 9/8c on NBC.